-This article will discuss the topic, the relevancy, and the execution of digitalization with an example of a German mid-sized company.
+This article will discuss the topic, the relevancy, and the execution of digital transformation with an example of a German mid-sized company.
 For reasons of competition, this company will not be named.

 More often than not, digitalization is reduced to its technological aspects.
 We at Synomic want to change that.
 For this reason, we want to showcase two other aspects that are crucial for the success of every digitalization project: designing new business models and implementing them in the form of subsequent value chains.
 We combine new Silicon Valley methods with best-practice solutions, some of which were developed by SAP.

 The mid-sized company that we chose as an example builds electrical switchboards and delivers energy management to customers with major store chains, for example discount stores and fast food chains with hundreds or thousands of stores.

 These customers are highly sensitive to price changes.
 Consequently, optimizing costs through consistent automation is crucial for the sample company.
 The progressing digitalization supports this requirement through more connectivity, integration, automation, and modern technology and software.

 This way, the entire production process, ranging from product design with CAD tools to manufacturing with robotics, has been integrated and optimized through a bidirectional data exchange.
 This is especially important since the switchboards are individualized and adapted to a buyer’s specific requirements, like position, space, and equipment.

 In the course of a second digitalization project, warehousing and order management have been entirely integrated into the production process.

 Material management data, batch information, and statistics from the production automation (robotics) are automatically transferred to ERP and other information systems.

 Consequently, a demand-oriented material management becomes possible.
 With a special online platform and online auctions of material, the price for switchboards can be reduced even more.